top of page

 Board member

-Dr. Esther Magloire
+Dr. Esther M. Magloire

-Community Advocacy chair
+& Community Advocacy Chair

 Her professional background includes serving as a research associate at UT Southwestern Medical Center in the Department of Psychology, where she studied brain plasticity and collaborated with NASA on research examining the effects of radiation on astronaut cognition.
 Dr. LeBlanc has taught General Biology and Medical Microbiology lecture and laboratory courses at several institutions, including Lone Star College, Vernon Junior College, Midwestern State University, and Texas Woman’s University.
-She also spent nine years working with English as a Second Language (ESL) students, teaching biology and chemistry while intentionally incorporating social and coping skills to help students adjust to new environments.
-Through this work, she recognized that students must feel safe, supported, and accepted in order to reach optimal cognitive functioning.
+She also spent nine years working with 'English as a Second Language' (ESL) students, teaching biology and chemistry while intentionally incorporating social and coping skills to help students adjust to new environments.
+Through this work, she recognized that students must feel safe, supported, and accepted in order to reach optimal cognitive functioning and also be an asset to their communities and society in general.

 Her path to advocacy and nonprofit leadership was shaped by both personal and professional experiences.
 Early in her career, she witnessed the profound challenges faced by students impacted by unstable home environments, incarceration, and addiction.
 A defining moment occurred when two juveniles stole her children’s bicycles from the family garage.
-While her husband pursued the bikes, Dr. LeBlanc found herself focused on the youth, questioning the circumstances that had led them to that moment.
+While her husband pursued the bikes, Dr. Leblanc found herself focused on the youth, questioning the circumstances that had led them to that moment.
 It was then she realized she was called to act.

 As she wrote in 2012: